ambrose-kutti/ambrose-kutti/README.md

 ## Featured Projects

-- RAG Chatbot — Research & prototype for retrieval-augmented conversational agent.
+- RAG Chatbot : Research & prototype for retrieval-augmented conversational agent.
-- Carbon Emission System - An Real-time Carbon Emission Prediction to understand about your vechile emission.
+- Carbon Emission System : An Real-time Carbon Emission Prediction to understand about your vechile emission.
+- An Advanced AI Registration System : A Real-time AI registration system where the user's face details are stored in Embeddings and can be used for detection/ Production ahead purposes.